The Office of the University Advocate is established by the Code of Conduct enacted by the Academic Council of the University of Limerick.

 1.1 This Code of Conduct and the matters contained therein shall govern the conduct of and apply to all persons studying, whether whole-time, part-time or otherwise, in the University of Limerick, and such persons shall thereafter be referred to as the Campus Community.

-The University Advocate is appointed by the Vice President Academic & Registrar of the University of Limerick.
+The University Advocates have been appointed by the President of the University of Limerick.

 Role of the Advocate